Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 **++0002++:** *\<Impatient; Interruption>* They are deathworlders, that’s how.
 Or did you think that our efforts these past millions of years were pure conceit?

 **++0005++:** Deathworlders change the paradigm.
 They *destabilize* matters.
-And then they dance on the avalanche and thrive while everything else is buried. …With due respect, **0002,** we must consider that we now appear to have lost.
+And then they dance on the avalanche and thrive while everything else is buried. ...With due respect, **0002,** we must consider that we now appear to have lost.
 The Discarded are no longer under our influence, there is now a deathworlder civilization gaining strength with every passing cycle and our existence has now been openly declared.
-Implantation rates have stalled among the substrate, deimplantation operations are happening at fifty thousand percent the usual rate…We must adapt, or total failure looms.
+Implantation rates have stalled among the substrate, deimplantation operations are happening at fifty thousand percent the usual rate...
+We must adapt, or total failure looms.

 **++0002++:** Failure is unacceptable